 - Yo Way Sandwich Shop

-If you are a food service establishment interested in composting food waste, contact Kimberly Riley through our volunteer page to find out how!
+If your foodservice establishment is interested in participating in our composting program, contact us through our volunteer page to find out how!

 Learn more about why composting makes a difference and how Table to Farm works, view this clickable postcard.

-If you are interested in getting involved in the gardening process (no experience necessary!) contact Kimberly Riley through our volunteer page.
+If you are interested in getting involved in the gardening process (no experience necessary!) contact us through our volunteer page.